A metric boundary theory for Carnot groups: Horofunctions in general Carnot groups

 where again, $c_{i,k}$ is the coefficient of $t^k$ in the $i$th coordinate of $p\delta_t x$.
 For the same reasons as above is a linear function in the coordinates of the first layer of the stratification.
 Since this holds for each of the partial functions and linear cones defining the polygonal norm, our principal blow-up function is piecewise-linear and a function of the coordinates of the first layer of the stratification.

 \end{proof}

-\begin{proof}[Proof of Theorem A] Propositions \ref{prop:pansuDiff} and \ref{prop:edges} tell what the blow-up function of the layered sup norm at a point $p$ on the unit sphere $\partial B$ satisfying $\norm{\pi_i(p)}_{V_i}^{1/i} = 1$ and $\norm{\pi_j(p)}_{V_j}^{1/j} < 1$ for $j\neq i$.
+\begin{proof}[Proof of Theorem A] Let $p$ be a point on the unit sphere $\partial B$ of a polysmooth layered sup norm satisfying $\norm{\pi_i(p)}_{V_i}^{1/i} = 1$ and $\norm{\pi_j(p)}_{V_j}^{1/j} < 1$ for $j\neq i$.
+For any $p$, whether $\norm{\cdot}_{V_i}$ is smooth or polyhedral, Propositions \ref{prop:pansuDiff} and \ref{prop:edges} tell us that the principal blow-up at $p$ is either a linear or piecewise-linear function of the coordinates of $x$ coming from the first layer $V_1$ of the stratification.
 Fisher--Nicolussi Golo's theorem stated above as Theorem~\ref{piecetogether} then tells us how to piece together these blow-up functions when $p$ lies on a face of higher codimension, where more of the projections $\norm{\pi_j(p)}_{V_j}^{1/j}$ equal 1.
 Since we are piecing together linear and piecewise-linear functions of coordinates coming from the first layer of the grading, the resulting function has these same properties.
-Finally, once we have the principal blow-ups at all of these points on $\partial B$, we can use Proposition~\ref{prop5e8c979c} to see that all other blow-up functions are simply translates of the principal blow-ups, proving the result. \end{proof}
+Finally, once we have the principal blow-ups at all of these points on $\partial B$, we can use Proposition~\ref{prop5e8c4f94} to see that all other blow-up functions are simply translates of the principal blow-ups, proving the result. \end{proof}